How to Apply

 All Honors students must graduate with at least a 3.5 overall GPA, regardless of circumstances.

-If a student does not achieve the required GPA at the end of a semester (fall, spring, or summer), the student will be placed automatically on academic probation within the Honors Program and be given the subsequent semester after the term in which they fell below to raise their overall GPA to the required standards.
-Students who are on academic probation must meet with an academic advisor and the Director of the Honors Program to develop a plan to support their academic success.
-If a student fails to meet the minimum Honors Program GPA requirement at the end of their first semester on academic probation, the probationary period may be extended for another semester if the student’s GPA improves substantially.
+If a student does not achieve the required GPA at the end of a semester (fall, spring, or summer), the student will be automatically placed On Notice within the Honors Program and be given the subsequent semester after the term in which they fell below to raise their overall GPA to the required standards.
+Students who are On Notice must meet with a member of the Honors Program Leadership Team to develop a plan to support their academic success.
+If a student fails to meet the minimum Honors Program GPA requirement at the end of their first semester, the On Notice Period may be extended for another semester if the student’s GPA improves substantially.
 In order to obtain this extension, the student must meet with the Director of the Honors Program.
-If a student’s GPA does not improve substantially after the subsequent semester in which they fell below the required GPA and/or does not meet the required GPA after an extended probation period, the student will be dismissed from the Honors Program.
+If a student’s GPA does not improve substantially after the subsequent semester in which they fell below the required GPA and/or does not meet the required GPA after an extended on notice period, the student will be removed from the Honors Program.
 If the student is on a leave of absence from the University or studying abroad the subsequent semester, the first semester in which the student returns to campus will apply in raising their overall GPA to the required standards.
-Students who fall below the required overall GPA more than once will be dismissed from the Honors Program.
+Students who fall below the required overall GPA more than once will be removed from the Honors Program.

-Students who have been dismissed from the Honors Program do have the option to submit an appeal.
-The Honors Leadership, in tandem with the Honors Faculty Council, will evaluate whether or not the extenuating circumstances directly and clearly adversely affected the student’s academic performance as well the student’s potential for satisfying the program requirements for graduation.
-Students whose appeals are granted will receive one additional probationary semester to meet the required GPA minimum.
+Students who have been removed from the Honors Program do have the option to submit an appeal.
+The Honors Leadership Team, in tandem with the Honors Faculty Council, will evaluate whether or not the extenuating circumstances directly and clearly adversely affected the student’s academic performance as well the student’s potential for satisfying the program requirements for graduation.
+Students whose appeals are granted will receive an additional On Notice semester to meet the required GPA minimum.
 No other grounds for appeal will be considered.

 Honors Program Academic Integrity Guidelines